dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 Configuration keys:

-* Are case-insensitive.
+* Are not case sensitive.
 For example, `ConnectionString` and `connectionstring` are treated as equivalent keys.
 * If a key and value is set in more than one configuration providers, the value from the last provider added is used.
 For more information, see [Default configuration](#default).
 * Hierarchical keys
   * Within the Configuration API, a colon separator (`:`) works on all platforms.